 As I say, math has really cool and interesting aspects but what practical use is 1729?

 Back to my question: What is a real-life, practical example of a really cool, abstract math thing that connects us to the beauty of the numbers?
-In the comments section below I encourage y’all to post your thoughts.
+If you can come up with an example, please add it as a Comment below.

 - Proof, David Auburn, 2000.